 Or perhaps we’ve not given ourselves permission to want.
 We shut ourselves down in the belief we don’t deserve to feel pleasure, to be attractive if we don’t have a body that fits with the cultural ideas of beauty, or shame silences us because of past experiences and trauma.

-Without this connection to our inner sexual self, desire can suffer because we’re not equipped to pursue the kind of sex that makes us satisfied.
+Without this connection to our inner sexual self, desire can suffer because we’re not equipped to pursue the kind of sex that makes us satisfied, and we don’t see ourselves as sexual beings.

 Below are just some of the ways a woman might feel disconnected from her sexual self….